Idukki

 Reducing cart abandonment with social proof

-The two halves of abandonment
+What are the two halves of abandonment?

 On the cart

-At the cart, light reassurance, a rating, a relevant review line on the items, can carry a hesitating shopper through, without distracting from or slowing the checkout.
+At the cart, light reassurance (a rating, a relevant review line on the items) can carry a hesitating shopper through without distracting from or slowing the checkout.
 Quiet proof, not a banner.

 • Lead recovery emails and messages with customer proof of the exact abandoned product.